Template Specialization

-Once we have a template class or function, we have the ability to create specialized versions of that template.
-These specializations allow us to provide a different implementation for a template for a given set of template arguments.
+Once we have a template class or function, we can create specialized versions of that template.
+These specializations allow us to provide a different implementation for a template, based on the exact template arguments received.

 These different implementations can include behavioral changes, performance optimizations, and more.